 Just because third-party payment processors are available doesn’t mean they’re necessarily the right choice.
 For most small and medium-sized businesses, the negatives can outweigh the positives when it comes to a third-party payment processor.

-At Stax, we don’t charge any outrageous monthly fees either.
+Even as a dedicated merchant account provider, Stax doesn’t charge any outrageous monthly fees either.
 Here’s a list of some fees you’ll see from other banks and processors, but never from us:

 - No early termination fee